somaproject/acqboard/docs/hardware/hardware.rst

-The design of the Soma Acquisition hardware matches the [Signal Chain]_ closely, but for the purpose of this discussion we will divide it into the analog and digital subsections.
+The design of the Soma Acquisition hardware matches the [Signal Chain]_ closely, but for the purpose of this discussion we will divide it into the analog and digital subsections (figure :latex:`ref{overview_schematic}`) .
 The analog subsection runs off bipolar 5V rails, and the digital side is powered by an independent 5V digital supply.

 ==============================
 Analog